Kurorin-fs/Kuro_B787-8_Installer/index.md

 # FAQ
 ##### Last Updated On : June 26, 2023
 ## How to install this?
-double clink and run Kuro_B787-8_Installer.bat and follow the instructions.
+double click and run Kuro_B787-8_Installer.bat and follow the instructions.

 Required Contents :
 MSFS Premium Delux Version (B787-10)